A new book examines the strategies of faculty to serve as “change agents,” encouraging diversity on campus.

 In the end, she says that 90 percent of the students “actually loved the class” and found the experience enriching.
-A small but vocal
+A small but vocal minority did not.

 “I also had a small percentage of students who pushed back,” says Brown-Glaude, now an assistant professor in the African-American studies department at the College of New Jersey.
 “They thought, ‘Oh, we shouldn’t be learning about women of color in this class.
 This kind of teaching … doesn’t belong here.’”

 Later, Brown-Glaude says, when she compared notes with colleagues at other schools, she found, “This kind of push back wasn’t unique to me, so when the opportunity came at Rutgers to direct a national study — to really dig into these issues much more deeply — I certainly … jumped on it.”